OSGeo/ogc-cite-runner/docs/development.md

         docker engine, as discussed in the [docker engine docs:material-open-in-new:]{: target="blank_" }.
 If you are using docker desktop you can omit this flag.

-7. Work on the cite-runner code

-8. You can run cite-runner via uv with:
+7. You can run cite-runner via uv with:

     ```shell
     uv run cite-runner